Roslyn Estates, New York: Bus

 Roslyn Estates is served by the n20X, n20H, n21, and n23 bus routes, which are operated by Nassau Inter-County Express (NICE).
 These four bus routes travel through the area via Northern Boulevard and Old Northern Boulevard, along the northern border of Roslyn Estates.

 Utilities

 Natural gas

-National Grid USA provides natural gas to homes and businesses that are hooked up to natural gas lines in Roslyn Estates.
+National Grid USA provides natural gas to all properties within Roslyn Estates that are hooked up to natural gas lines.

 Power

 PSEG Long Island provides power to all homes and businesses within Roslyn Estates, on behalf of the Long Island Power Authority.

 Sewage

 Roslyn Estates is partially sewered.
 The southern part of Roslyn Estates is within the Nassau County Sewage District, and roughly 60-70 lots were hooked up to it as of 2013.
 Another, smaller sewer district exists within Roslyn Estates, called The Birches Sanitary Sewer District.
-This village-owned district includes roughly 25 homes and flows into Nassau County's system.
+This village-owned district includes roughly 25 homes in the eastern part of Roslyn Estates and flows into Nassau County's sanitary sewage system.
+All sanitary waste conveyed by sanitary sewers in Roslyn Estates, furthermore, is treated at Nassau County's wastewater treatment plants on the South Shore.

-The remainder of Roslyn Estates relies on cesspools and septic systems.
+The remainder of Roslyn Estates lacks sanitary sewer connections and instead relies on cesspools and septic systems.